Ecology is legally required to adopt California’s low- and zero-emission vehicle standards.

 There are more and more zero-emission trucks coming to market each year, and promising technologies that increase payload and range are being developed.
 Clean vehicle regulations are expected to drive even more innovation in this technology.

-All new internal combustion engine vehicles available for sale in Washington must meet LEV standards.
+All new internal combustion engine vehicles available for sale in Washington must meet LEV standards, which can be found in Advanced Clean Cars I and II.
 This is the manufacturer’s responsibility.

 If the new vehicle is purchased in Washington, it will meet LEV standards.
 This may not be the case for new combustion engine vehicles purchased out of state, unless that state has adopted the same LEV standards as Washington.
 However, new combustion engine vehicles that don't meet LEV standards can't be registered in Washington even if they are purchased out of state.